Disputing a Transaction

 How do I dispute a transaction?

-If you see any sort of transaction error on your account (whether it’s a charge you don’t recognize, a merchant who overcharged you, something you were charged twice for, etc.) let us know as soon as you can by calling 888-248-0632 or sending us a support message.
+If you see any sort of transaction error on your account (whether it’s a charge you don’t recognize, a merchant who overcharged you, something you were charged twice for, etc.) let us know as soon as you can.
 If you think the transaction may be fraudulent, it’s also a good idea to block your Simple card right away.

 Once you give us a heads up about the error, we’ll ask you a few questions and take detailed notes about your situation.
 If the transaction has settled, the disputes team can start investigating right away.
 If it's still pending, we'll ask you to keep an eye on the transaction and let us know when it settles.
 If we need to replace your card to prevent unauthorized charges, we’ll help you with that part too.

 Types of disputes

 There are two main types of disputes.

 - There is a charge on your account that you didn’t make or authorize.

 - A charge settled for more or less than the correct amount.

 - You were charged more than once for a single transaction.